Scroll Down for More

 We welcome both residents and visitors to the official Binglewood Community Civic Club's website.
 Learn about our community and get involved or even consider moving in.
 We strive hard to maintain the integrity, value, and safety of our humble community through Deed Restrictions and active members of the Civic Club.

-Located deep in the heart of Spring Branch, Texas Binglewood is a community of over 700, three and four bedroom brick homes built in the 1950's, 1960's and 1990's.
+Located deep in the heart of Houston, Texas, Binglewood is a community of over 700 three and four bedroom brick homes built in the 1950's, 1960's and 1990's.
 Binglewood offers beautiful large lots, mature hardwood trees and lovely landscaping.
-A neighborhood park for play and recreation in located in the center of the subdivision.
+A neighborhood park for play and recreation is located in the center of the subdivision.
 A three generational mix of families live in Binglewood.

 SchoolsSpring Branch ISD